JAlcocerT/JAlcocerT/content/blog/da-brd.md

 ## Why these are important

-You might think that spending time on filling some docs is just bike-shedding, a waste of time.
+You might think that spending time on filling some docs is *just bike-shedding*, a waste of time.

 Yet actually, when working cross-functionally with several teams, they are very beneficial to [track the stream of value](https://jalcocert.github.io/JAlcocerT/lean/#vsm) and how resources are utilized.